 Definition: Although the Contract Disputes Act (CDA) does not term “claim,” the Federal Acquisition Regulation, FAR 2.101 suggests that a Claim means a written demand or written assertion by one of the contracting parties seeking, as a matter of right, the payment of money in a sum certain, the adjustment or interpretation of contract terms, or other relief arising under or relating to the contract….”

 Not considered: A payment voucher, invoice, or other routine requests for payment that is not in dispute when submitted is not a contract claim under the Contract Disputes Act.
-When defending government contract claims, the preparation and submission may be converted to a claim, by written notice to the contracting officer.
+When defending government contract claim disputes cases, the preparation and submission may be converted to a claim, by written notice to the contracting officer.
 However, there must be a dispute either as to liability or amount or is not acted upon in a reasonable time.

 Legal content requirement: When preparing and defending government contract claims in court under the Contract Disputes Act, your claim must provide sufficient facts and evidence to support the request damages.
 There is not specific or required form.
 However, a legally sufficient contract claim must include “(1) adequate notice of the basis and amount of a claim and (2) a request for a final decision.”
 See M Maropakis Carpentry, Inc. v.
 United States, 609 F.3d 1323, 1328 (Fed.
 Cir.
 2010) and other contract disputes cases.